bobbyreed/In-Chesst/README.md

 # In-Chesst
 A fully functional chess game built with vanilla JavaScript, HTML5, and CSS3.
 Features complete chess rule implementation, multiple visual themes, and prepared infrastructure for advanced cell corner manipulation.

+## But, Why?
+So, I got this email from Claude, right?
+It was like here is $250 in credit to use the browser based Claude code, *but* you only have 4 days to use it.
+So, I'm building random things.
+This is one of them.

 ## Features